Noite na Taverna: Chapter 2: "Solfieri"

 When in Rome, on a rainy night, Solfieri sees a shadow crying over a window.
 He realizes it is a beautiful woman.
 She leaves the house and Solfieri decides to follow her, and they ultimately arrive at a nearby cemetery.
 There, the woman cries, kneeling before a headstone, as Solfieri falls asleep watching her from afar.

 One year later, Solfieri, wandering the streets of Rome after taking part in an orgy, ends into a church inadvertently.
 He sees a coffin and, after listening to breathing noises inside, opens it, and sees the cemetery lady he met the year before inside it.
 After realizing that she is still alive (but in a cataleptic state), he carries her through the city.
-Arriving at his home, the woman dies two days later, of a very high fever.
+Arriving at his home, the woman dies two days later following a very high fever.
 Solfieri buries her under the floorboards of his bedroom and pays a sculptor for a statuette built in the woman's likeness.